Puerto Rico International Financial Entity

 Puerto Rico is a non-incorporated territory of the United States.
 While all citizens of Puerto Rico are deemed citizens of the United States, the island nation is far from an extension of its considerably larger neighbor to the north.
 Puerto Rico is a self-governing, democratic nation with, among other cabinets of government, its own independent taxing authority.
-In recent years, the Puerto Rico Banking License has drawn considerable interest to the Island.

 Given its location in Caribbean and recent challenges to its economy, the government of Puerto Rico has sought to enact legislation favorable to the development of an offshore financial services center.
 This includes certain tax benefits, including tax rates as low as four percent on corporate taxes and tax holidays for certain expatriates.
 Most recently, Puerto Rico passed Act 273 which established international financial entities and a concomitant international banking license.

 While not technically offshore, Puerto Rico is an ideal jurisdiction for the establishment of an international offshore bank.
 Puerto Rico’s International Financial Entity license grants the holder broad banking powers at the competitive tax rate of only four percent of profits as well as easier access to the United States banking system.
 The licensure, while of recent vintage, provide to be the most popular of 2018 with over twenty-five offshore banks having been established.

 Advantages of a Puerto Rico Banking License